Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: The Proposed Approach

+Given the closed-form solution~\eqref{eq:Sol}, we present in what follows how to compute from $\AAA$ and $\BBB$ a factorization of the optimal solution $A^\star_k$ in the form of \eqref{eq:solFactor} or \eqref{eq:factorEVD}.
+We will need matrix \textbf{Factorization of the form of \eqref{eq:solFactor}.} By performing the first three steps of Algorithm~\ref{algo:1} and then making the identifications $\R={U}_{\ZZZ,k}$ and $\Q={W}$, we obtain a factorization of $A_k^\star$ of the form of \eqref{eq:solFactor}.
+As mentioned in the introduction, trajectories of \eqref{eq:model_koopman_approx} can then be computed with system~\eqref{eq:genericROM0} setting $R={U}_{\ZZZ,k}$, $L=W$ and $S= W^\intercal {U}_{\ZZZ,k}$.
+The method relies on the first three steps of Algorithm~\ref{algo:1} and on the computation of matrix ${W} $.
+The three steps in Algorithm~\ref{algo:1} imply a complexity of $\mathcal{O}(m^2(m+n))$ while the computation of ${W} $ requires a complexity of $\mathcal{O}(n k^2)$.
+Since $k \le m$, the off-line complexity to build the factorization~\eqref{eq:solFactor} from $\AAA$ and $\BBB$ scales as $\mathcal{O}(m^2(m+n))$, which is the same order of complexity as the procedures described in Section~\ref{sec:stateArt}. \\

-We remark that the solution \eqref{eq:Sol} is the product of matrices in $\Rr^{n \times k}$ and in $\Rr^{n \times m}$.
-Therefore we can expect from matrix analysis that eigen-vectors of $A^\star_k$ belong to a $k$-dimensional subspace \cite{golub2013matrix}.
-Indeed, as shown in the following proposition, the parameters of low-rank DMD \eqref{eq:koopman1} can be computed without any approximation by eigen-decomposition of some matrices in $\Rr^{k \times k}$.
-The proof of this proposition is given in Appendix~\ref{app:prop}.\\
+\textbf{Factorization of the form of \eqref{eq:factorEVD}.} According to the previous factorization of the form of \eqref{eq:solFactor}, $A^\star_k$ is the product of matrix ${U}_{\ZZZ,k}$ in $\Rr^{n \times k}$ with matrix ${W}^\intercal$ in $\Rr^{k \times n}$.
+Therefore, using standard matrix analysis, we expect the eigenvectors of $A^\star_k$ to belong to a $k$-dimensional subspace \cite{golub2013matrix}.
+As shown in the next proposition, the non-zero eigenvalues of $A^\star_k$ are obtained by EVD of certain matrices in $\Rr^{k \times k}$.
+The proof of this proposition is given in Appendix~\ref{app:prop}.